andybalham/blog-source-code/blog-posts/adventures-with-xray-part-2.md

 });
 ```

-The final step is to wrap all the SDK clients, such as EventBridge or SQS.
+The final step was to wrap all the SDK clients, such as EventBridge or SQS.

-As shown in the diagram above, all communication in the application is done through EventBridge and all Lambda functions use the following method to send domain events.
+As was shown in the diagram above, all communication in the application is done through EventBridge.
+In fact, all Lambda functions use the same `putDomainEventAsync` method to send domain events.

 ```TypeScript
 export const putDomainEventAsync = async <T extends Record<string, any>>({